dena-platform/Dena/src/main/resources/docs/Dena_Platform_API.md

 **Update Bulk Objects**

 if there is a new field or new relation add to existing fields or relations. if field is exist then update field.

+return updated object(s) with all field except its reference to other object.

 Method: PUT